eksctl-io/eksctl/README.md

 - default EKS AMI
 - `us-west-2` region

-To create the same kind of basic cluster, but with a different name run:
+To create the same kind of basic cluster, but with a different name, run:

 ```console
 eksctl create cluster --cluster-name cluster-1 --nodes 4